 COORDINATING LEAD AUTHOR OF THE "COMPASS-SETTING" CHAPTER

-The report will begin with two framing chapters, one giving an empirical overview of the state of things, the other setting out the main values and principles that should guide our thinking about social progress.
+The report is framed at the outset by chapters, one giving an empirical overview of the state of things, the other setting out the main values and principles that should guide our thinking about social progress.
 Dr. Richardson was one of the two Coordinating Lead Authors of the latter, "compass-setting" chapter, the other being Dr. Erik Schokkaert of the Catholic University of Leuven, Belgium.